Valiulla Yakupov: Assassination

 Yakupov was shot dead while walking on the Zarya Street estate in Kazan, Tatarstan, where he lived, according to a statement released by Russia's Investigative Committee.
 However, there is another report that he was killed while sitting on his porch.
 Shortly thereafter, the chief mufti, Ildus Faizov, was wounded in the legs after an explosive device blasted through his vehicle.
 A day after Yakupov's assassination, Russian police detained five people suspected to be involved in Yakupov's killing.

 Response

-Russia's Council of Muftis has branded the fateful murder of Yakupov as a terror attack.
+Russia's Council of Muftis has branded the murder of Yakupov as a terror attack.
 "Unfortunately, deadly attacks on religious leaders have become common," Vladimir Legoyda, the chief of the Synodal Information Department, said.
 Reports from the media suggest that Yakupov was an anti-extremist activist and the attack may have taken place due to his strong opposition to radicalism.